alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

 import dj_database_url
 ```

 Then, you'll need to add a `DATABASES` setting like normal.
-I recommend adding this to the `settings.py` file so that your `local_settings.py` file will override the settings when you're working locally.
+We recommend adding this to the `settings.py` file so that your `local_settings.py` file will override the settings when you're working locally.

 ```python
 DATABASES = {}